Agrippina (opera): Composition

-Two of the main male roles, Nero and Narcissus, were written for castrati, the "superstars of their day" in Italian opera.
+One of the main male roles, Nero, was written for a castrato, "the "superstars of their day" in Italian opera.
 The opera was revised significantly before and possibly during its run.
 One example is the duet for Otho and Poppaea in act 3, "No, no, ch'io non apprezzo", replaced with two solo arias before the first performance.
 Another is Poppaea's aria "Ingannata", replaced during the run with another of extreme virtuosity, "Pur punir chi m'ha ingannata", either to emphasise Poppaea's new-found resolution at this juncture of the opera or, as is thought more likely, to flatter Scarabelli by giving her an additional opportunity to show off her vocal abilities.

 The instrumentation for Handel's score follows closely that of all his early operas: two recorders, two oboes, two trumpets, three violins, two cellos, viola, timpani, contrabassoon and harpsichord.
 By the standards of Handel's later London operas this scoring is light, but there are nevertheless what Dean and Knapp describe as "moments of splendour when Handel applies the full concerto grosso treatment".
 Agrippina, Handel's second Italian opera, was probably his last composition in Italy.